mmartamagna/Plant-leaves-classification-AMD/README.md

 ### Composition of the repository
 - Final_project_plant_leaves.jpynb: this is the MOST IMPORTANT FILE containing libraries, data download, data preprocessing, CNNs architecture, CNNs training and test, and evaluation metrics.
 - Report_PlantLeaves_Magnani.pdf: LateX report containing all the theoretical details about the implemented CNNs and the comparable results.
-- Preprocessed data: after having seen the Google Colab, follow these instructions to avoid the preprocessing phase of data and directly download from my shared folder the data in Numpy arrays (https://drive.google.com/drive/folders/1trl59kkbsqYOL4ZcQ3ZY-36vv_xzXKxR?usp=sharing).